mpusz/wg21-papers/src/2XXXR0_a_motivation_and_plan_for_a_physical_quantities_and_units_library.md

 _Note: The code examples presented in this paper may not exactly reflect the final interface design that is going to be proposed in the following papers.
-We are still doing some small fine-tunning to improve the library._
+We are still doing some small fine-tuning to improve the library._

-As no papers on the physical quantities and units interfaces were submitted so far, to allow the reader to better understand the features and scope of the library this chapter presents a few simple examples.
+As no papers on the physical quantities and units interfaces have been submitted so far, to allow the reader to better understand the features and scope of the library this chapter presents a few simple examples.

 ## Hello Units